you-d/cats-name-list/README.md

 ### How to run the source code: ###
 Simply view the "index.html" file in any web browsers (double click the file).
 The source code doesn't come with any backend code.
-Its purely frontend JS script.
+Its purely a frontend JS script.
 Additional notes:
-* Don't forget to install the "CORS Toggle" Browser extension to enable the source code to retrieve the JSON Object from the API Endpoint.
+* With Google Chrome, don't forget to install the "CORS Toggle" Browser extension to enable the source code to retrieve the JSON Object from the API Endpoint.
 * The source code utilises ES6 Babel Transpiler to convert ES6 code in ES5.
 Run 'npm start' in a node.JS environment after modifying the source code.